Arthurdw/Arthurdw/README.md

 # Welcome!

-Hello there, I'm Arthur.
-A 21-year-old Freelance Computer Science student at VUB.
-I also have my Bachlors degree in Applied Computer Science with specialisation into Software Engineer from HOWEST University of Applied Sciences; achieved with magna cum laude.
-I like to build solutions for problems I have/encounter online.
+Hello, I'm Arthur, a 21-year-old freelance Computer Science student at VUB.
+I hold a Bachelor's degree in Applied Computer Science with a specialization in Software Engineering from HOWEST University of Applied Sciences, where I graduated magna cum laude.
+I enjoy creating solutions for the problems I encounter online.

 Currently interested in low level programming with rust.